 The game is set in a world where there's no sun, the only source of light and heat being the titular SolForge, a giant Magitek

 tower.
 The Forgeborn, those with the power to harness the SolForge's magic, fight for domination of the area surrounding the Forge.
 There are four factions of Forgeborn: the Alloyin

 , and Uterra

-The game is currently at Open Beta stage for PC, iPad and iPhone, and is free-to-play, with Android version recently released in Canada.
-The PC version is available through Steam, while the iOS versions are available at the Mac App store.
+The game is currently at Open Beta stage for PC, iPad, iPhone and Android, and is free-to-play.
+The PC version is available through Steam, while the iOS versions are available at the Mac App store and the Android version from Google Store.
 Players start with two starter decks, and can play daily for silvers (the in-game currency), cards, booster packs and also tournament tickets.
 Players can also spend real money for golds (the other in-game currency), and some items in the game can only be bought with gold.

 The game's Open Beta was released in August 2013, with a small expansion being released some months after.
 Rise of the Forgeborn

 was released some time in March 2014, accompanied by three mini-sets released between one or two months interval in between.
 Secrets of Solis